microsoft/onnxruntime-swift-package-manager/README.md

 ## Note

-The `objectivec/` and `swift/` directories are copied from ORT repo and it's expected to match.
-It will be updated periodically/before release to merge the newly checked-in changes for objective-c/swift on ORT main repo.
+The `objectivec/` directory is copied from the [ORT repo](https://github.com/microsoft/onnxruntime/tree/main/objectivec) and it's expected to match.
+It will be updated periodically/before release to merge new changes.

 ## Contributing